chernistry/omfk-src/.sdd/backlog/tickets/open/12-ensemble-with-nllanguagerecognizer-and-layout-hypotheses.md

 3. **Implement hypothesis evaluation**
    - For each token ≥3 chars:
      - produce `h0`, `h1`, `h2` strings via layout mapping functions (existing or new).
+     - where applicable, also evaluate RU↔HE mis-layout variants using the RU/EN/HE layout-switch template from ticket 11.
      - run recognizer on each, capturing probabilities for RU/EN/HE.
    - Apply heuristics:
      - if ≥80% Cyrillic characters → strong RU bias;